 We then climb Mount Bislig and spend the night on top, cooking on the campfire and waking up with the sunrise.

-There are many tiny islands a stone throw away from Amansinaya Resort - Suguicay, Tambaron, Buyayao are some them - and where ever you go, you meet smiley locals who are happy with the little they have.
+There are many tiny islands a stone's throw away from Amansinaya Resort - Suguicay, Tambaron, and Buyayao are some of them - and wherever you go, you meet smiley locals who are happy with the little they have.